-Pinterest and Lockerz seriously own my life.
-Like seeeeeriously own my life.
-Checking both of those websites have really become a part of my everyday morning routine.
-Like slipping some baileys into my morning coffee.
+Pinterest seriously owns my life.
+Like seeeeeriously owns my life.
+Checking my news feed has really become apart of my everyday routine.
+Kind of like slipping some baileys into my morning coffee.
 Just kidding.
 A little.
 Not at all.

-And like, seriously, cauliflower crust photos have been assaulting my face everywhere I turn because its thee latest thing in food and how we can make our fattening foods not so fattening and then eat obnoxious amounts of it and sort of defeat the purpose of eating said fattening food in the first place because helllllo.
+Because of this newfound addiction to Pinterest, cauliflower crust photos have been assaulting my face everywhere I turn because its thee latest thing in food and how can we make our fattening foods less fattening and then eat obnoxious amounts of it and sort of defeat the purpose of eating said fattening food in the first place because helllllo.
 Isn't it funny how that works?
 Because ever since I made this for the first time the other day, I've made it 3 more times after that.
-I am so repetitive its sick.
+I am so repetitive it's kind of sickening.

-And since you know me, you know I of course had to be so terrified to make this.
-Anything that tries to take away the yummy fatness of my precious pizza is no friend of mine.
-However, come to find out cauliflower crust is actually freakin' amazing.
-I am so ashamed that I waited so long to try it out.
-Its like I'm a new person.
+And since you know me, you know that I was terrified to make this.
+Anything that tries to take away the foundation of my precious pizza is no friend of mine.
+However, come to find out, cauliflower crust is actually freaking amazing.
+I'm actually bummed that I waited so long to try it out.
+It's like I'm a new person.
 A new woman.
 A whole new identity.

 AND OH!
-Since Mr. D has to be soooo annoying while I'm cooking, he grabbed one of these crusts while it was cooling and totally wrapped a cold chicken cutlet up in it and ate it like a taco.
-So.. thats an idea too.. if you don't want to use it for pizza..
+Since Mr. D has to always poke his nose into the kitchen while I'm cooking, he grabbed one of these crusts while it was cooling and totally wrapped a cold chicken cutlet up in it and ate it like a taco.
+So.. thats an idea, too.. if you know.. you don't want to use it for pizza..
 I guess.

 1/2 Large head of Cauliflower